-This policy will be reviewed yearly by the Designated Safeguarding Lead (DSL) and signed off by the UK Senior Executive (school manager).
+This policy will be reviewed yearly by the Designated Safeguarding Lead (DSL) and signed off by the UK Senior Executive (school manager) after approval by the board of directors.
 Yearly reviews will ensure that the policy reflects up-to-date legislation, British Council requirements, best practice guidelines and feedback from staff and students.
-This policy will be reviewed next in March 2018.
+The next review is due in March 2024.
+The policy will also be reviewed in light of significant changes such as changes to personnel or if there is a significant incident.
+When necessary the safeguarding policy will be reviewed by a safeguarding professional